wetzler/Learn/Class 2 - Analytics for Hackers/README.md

 1. Go to the [github repo]() and click Fork to copy the sample website to your github account.
 [How to Fork](https://help.github.com/articles/fork-a-repo)

-2. It terminal, clone the repo (this will download the files to your computer).
-Type 'git clone https://github.com/<youraccount>/Learn.git'
+2. In terminal, clone the repo (this will download the files to your computer).
+Type 'git clone https://github.com/youraccount/Learn.git'

 3. We'll use Keen IO as an event data store.
 Create a free [Keen IO](https://www.keen.io) account so you can send your event data there.